A Vibrant Home Phoenix

 Pros

-• pro The facility looked good and smelled immaculate.
+• pro The facility looked good and smelled immaculate, with vibrant flowers and a clean, professional staff.

 • pro The auntie seems happy at this location.

-• pro The attention to detail and care from the staff and ownership is amazing.
+• pro The attention to detail and care provided by the staff and ownership is amazing.

-• pro All the residents looked happy and in genuinely good spirits.
+• pro All the residents at this home look happy and in genuinely good spirits.

 Cons

-• pro They were very disappointed with the facility.
+• pro They were very disappointed with the facility, which allegedly tried to prevent transporting their grandpa home and questioned end-of-life arrangements.

-• pro The owner was constantly complaining and made visiting family feel they had no right to see him.
+• pro They described the owner as constantly complaining and making visitors feel they had no right to see their grandpa, calling the place terrible.

-• pro They claimed the facility and the mother were stealing the grandmother's money.
+• pro They claimed the facility was shady, feared for their grandmother's safety, and alleged that both the facility and the mother were stealing their grandmother's money.

 Review